U.S. Department of Transportation

 The safety of intersections, interchanges, and other traffic facilities is most often assessed by tracking and analyzing police-reported motor vehicle crashes over time.
 Given the infrequent and random nature of crashes, this process is slow to reveal the need for remediation of either the roadway design or the flow-control strategy.
 This process is also not applicable to assess the safety of new roadway designs that have yet to be built or new flow-control strategies that have yet to be applied in the field.

-This research was funded by the FHWA, and to date consists of two projects:
+This research was funded by the FHWA, and consists of two initial projects: